jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

-**docassemble** depends on version 5.0.1 or later of the [Perl Audio Converter] to convert uploaded sound files into other formats.
-If your distribution offers an earlier version, you will need to install [pacpl] it from the source:
+**docassemble** depends on version 5.0.1 or later of the [Perl Audio Converter] and on version 1.17 or later of [Pandoc].
+If your Linux distribution only provides earlier versions, you should install from the source.

+The latest version of the [Perl Audio Converter] can be installed by doing:

 {% highlight bash %}
 sudo apt-get -q -y remove pacpl